-Non-profit insurance in Erie, Erie County, Crawford County and throughout all of Pennsylvania and Ohio.
+Non-profit insurance in Erie, Erie County, Crawford County, Mecklenburg County, NC, and throughout Pennsylvania, Ohio, and North Carolina.

 Even though your organization’s goal is to help people, you are still running a business.
 That means your non-profit needs to protect itself against the risks that small business owners face.
 We’ll help you design a non-profit insurance policy that covers your organization’s unique needs.

 No two non-profits are the same, and that’s why you need an insurance policy that’s right for you.

 A good insurance company will take the time to find out exactly what you do and talk through the options.
 You’ll also find many insurers not only offer fair premium prices for non-profits, but will avoid the dramatic year-on-year premium rises that can wreck your budget.

 Some factors to consider in building a policy are whether or not you deal with members of the public at risk of injury, such as elderly or disabled people.